 The Free license is open to anyone.
 It doesn’t cost anything to sign up and download the Power BI software on your desktop.

 This is great when you’re still testing how Power BI performs with your data.
 You can use it to create and run prototypes.

 However, a Free license doesn’t include the ability to collaborate between users or share data and reports.
 It doesn’t give you the capacity to centrally govern how Power BI is used within your organization.

 A Free license is inadequate in dealing with an enterprise-wide Power BI deployment.

-Meanwhile, the Power BI Pro license give you access to all the key features in the Power BI suite.
-This is the best license for small and medium-sized enterprises (SMEs).
+Meanwhile, the Power BI Pro license gives you access to all the key features in the Power BI suite.
+This is the best license for small to medium-sized enterprises (SMEs).

 A Pro license gives users the ability to securely share and collaborate within an organization using the Power BI Service.

 But this license still has its limits.
 It has a limited allocation to the total data imports per person.
 However, this doesn’t really bring a huge impact on SMEs because the limits are just enough.
 The reality is that it’s almost impossible to fully consume the allocation in the Pro license.